X9Developers/XSN/README.md

 - Anonymized transactions using our "Stealth Mode"
 - Fast transactions or Flash Send.
 - Decentralized voting providing for consensus based advancement
-- Trustless Proof of Stake (TPoS) - Allow a 3rd party to stake your PoSW with zero trust involved
+- Trustless Proof of Stake (TPoS) - Allow a 3rd party to stake your XSN with zero trust involved

 For more information, as well as an immediately useable, binary version of the XSN Core software, see https://xsncoin.io/